What are Tissues?

-The collection of tissues are joined in structural units to serve a common function of organs.
-The main purpose of these four types of tissues differs depending on the type of organism.
+The collection of tissues are joined in structural units to serve a standard function of organs.
+The primary purpose of these four types of tissue differs depending on the type of organism.

 For example, the origin of the cells comprising a particular tissue type also differs.

 They are the group of tissues made up of cells separated by non-living material, called as an extracellular matrix.
-This tissue gives shape to the organs and holds them in place.
+This tissue provides shape to the different organs and maintains their positions.
 For example, blood, bone, tendon, adipose, ligament and areolar tissues.
 There are three types of connective tissue:

 - Fluid Connective Tissue.